Mozambique Defence Armed Forces: Navy

 There are about 200 personnel in the navy.
 In September 2004 it was reported that the South African Navy was to donate two of its Namacurra class harbour patrol boat to the Mozambique Navy.
 The boats were refitted by the naval dockyard at Simon's Town and equipped with outboard motors and navigation equipment donated by the French Navy.
 The French Navy Durance class command and replenishment oiler Marne (A360) was to deliver the boats to Maputo en route to its ALINDIEN operational area in the Indian Ocean after a refit in Cape Town.

 In 2013, the French shipyard CMN Group confirmed a major order by Mozambique, including 6 patrol vessels & interceptors (HSI32).

 On 29 July 2019 in the first ever visit by an Defence Minister of India Rajnath Singh donated 2 L&T class Fast interceptor boats to the Navy.
 A team from Indian Coast Guard will also be stationed to train the crew, support for maintenance and operation of the two boats.

+In January 2022, two Solas Marine fast interceptor boat were transferred from Indian Navy to Mozambique on board INS Kesari (L15).
+Mozambique Navy personnel were given training to operate the new interceptor boats.
+On 8 November 2024, the Indian Navy gifted another two Fast Interceptor Crafts of the same class to Mozambique.
+They were delivered via INS Gharial (L23).
+The Fast Interceptor Craft are capable of reaching speeds of 45 knots and equipped with machine guns and bullet-resistant cabins.
+They will enhance Mozambique's capability to address maritime threats.